SyedT1/Graph-Attention-QAS/README.md

 The benchmark task throughout is the ground-state energy of the **Transverse-Field Ising Model (TFIM)**, solved via a Variational Quantum Eigensolver (VQE); some notebooks add the **Heisenberg model** as a second task.

-This repository is a sequence of eight notebooks, each one a snapshot of the same pipeline at a different stage of debugging and extension.
-They do not form a strictly linear v1→v8 chain — two of them (`q5-bench` and `q5-optimized`) branch off the same "v4" point in different directions, and the last two (`QAS-v6.ipynb` and `DQAS+KANQAS.ipynb`) are two further, *independent* continuations of `q5-bench` that never merge back together.
+This repository contains nine notebooks.
+The first eight form a branching development history from baseline to two parallel v5/v6 branches.
+The ninth, **`8qubitrun.ipynb`**, is the **consolidated production notebook** that merges the previously diverged `QAS-v6.ipynb` and `DQAS+KANQAS.ipynb` branches into a single, fully integrated pipeline — incorporating all v6 bug fixes and positioning the codebase for the next planned extension to 8+ qubits.
 This README treats them as siblings rather than forcing a false linear order, derives every equation directly from the code that implements it, and is explicit about which numbers come from code that actually ran versus code that was written but never executed.

 ---